Santanakumar/speech-emotion-recognition-system/README.md

 By achieving these objectives, the project delivers a scalable, context-aware, and emotionally intelligent AI framework that enhances human-computer interaction.

-## Project Plan & Development Phases
+## PROJECT PLAN & DEVELOPMENT PHASES
 The project was executed in a structured multi-phase workflow to ensure scalability, accuracy, and real-time performance.

 ### Phase 1: Research & Requirement Analysis